How to save fuel – the ultimate guide

 Regular maintenance and servicing improves the efficiency of your vehicle, and therefore can improve your fuel consumption.
 Getting your car serviced regularly is advised, and a RAC Mobile Mechanic can help, or search for one of our RAC Approved Garages.

-It’s particularly important to make sure your tyres are inflated to the correct pressure as indicated in your owner’s manual as underinflated and overinflated tyres both adversely affect fuel economy.
+It’s particularly important to check your tyre pressures and make sure they are inflated correctly, as indicated in your owner’s manual, as underinflated and overinflated tyres both adversely affect fuel economy.
 Tyre pressures will vary depending on the load you are carrying: if you have four passengers and luggage then you will need your tyres inflated to the maximum recommended pressures.

 Below is a short video on important maintenance checks you should regularly carry out.